ros2/design/articles/020_ros_with_dds.md

 DDS comes out of a set of companies which are decades old, was laid out by the OMG which is an old-school software engineering organization, and is used largely by government and military users.
 So it comes as no surprise that the community for DDS looks very different from the ROS community and that of similar modern software projects like ZeroMQ.
-Though RTI has a respectable on-line presence, the questions asked by community members are almost always answered by an employee of RTI and though technically open source, neither RTI nor OpenSplice have spent time to provide packages for Ubuntu or Homebrew or any other modern package manager.
+Though RTI has a respectable on-line presence, the questions asked by community members are almost always answered by an employee of RTI and though technically open source, neither RTI nor OpenSplice has spent time to provide packages for Ubuntu or Homebrew or any other modern package manager.
 They do not have extensive user-contributed wikis or an active Github repository.

 This staunch difference in ethos between the communities is one of the most concerning issues with depending on DDS.